Aspen, Colorado

 BUTTERMILK

 Buttermilk is one mountain with two personalities.
-It is best known around the world for being home to the Winter X Games and the Red Bull Double Pipe event.
-The mountain has become an icon for freestyle riders and skiers, who hit up the Buttermilk Park to see what they’re made of.
-But the mountain is also easy-going for beginners and families and represents the quieter side of Aspen Snowmass.
+First, it’s known around the world as the home of the Winter X Games and the Red Bull Double Pipe.
+Because of these events, the mountain has become an icon for freestyle skiers and riders.
+They flock to Buttermilk Park to test their skills and push their limits.
+However, Buttermilk also offers a relaxed atmosphere.
+It’s especially welcoming for beginners and families, showing the quieter side of Aspen Snowmass.

 Buttermilk Mountain Statistics